nathancahill/split/packages/splitjs/README.md

 Callbacks that can be added on drag (fired continously), drag start and drag end.
 If doing more than basic operations in `onDrag`, add a debounce function to rate limit the callback.

-`onDragStart` and `onDragEnd` are passed the initial and final sizes of the split since it's a common pattern to access the sizes this way.
+`onDrag`, `onDragStart` and `onDragEnd` are passed the initial and final sizes of the split since it's a common pattern to access the sizes this way.

 Their function signature looks like this, where `sizes` is an array of percentage values like returned by `getSizes()`: